hadi14250/hadi14250/README.md

 - **Data Structures**: 🗂️ Implemented various data structures
 - **Algorithms**: 🧩 Mastered sorting algorithms and synchronization techniques in C
 - **Projects**:
-  - 📚 Created a C library, containing various standard library functions from scratch.
+  - 📚 Created a C library, containing various standard library functions from scratch
   - 🖨️ Built a custom `printf` function
+  - 🍝 Implemented the Philosophers problem to explore multithreading and synchronization
   - 💻 Built a basic command line interface
+  - 🌐 Configured network protocols and managed complex network configurations
   - 🎮 Developed a 3D game using C graphics libraries
   - 🌐 Created an IRC server in C++
   - 🚀 Automated the deployment of a full-stack website using Docker